-Yet philanthropy does have an impact on the problems of armed conflict, huge as they are, and it does help resolve those problems.
+Yet philanthropy can be instrumental in helping prevent or resolve armed conflict.
 Whether you give to help understand a fresh emergency on the ground, to support our dialogue and advocacy work or to sustain the field-based research undergirding our reports and policy recommendations, your gifts and grants save lives.

 In thanks and appreciation of our generous individual supporters, we offer recognition through our special initiative – Philanthropists for Peace and its three societies.

 Fronted by Crisis Group’s Co-Chair and Former Foreign Minister of Argentina; President of GWL Voices Susana Malcorra, Trustee and former President of Liberia, and Helle Thorning-Schmidt, former CEO of Save the Children International and former Prime Minister of Denmark, Crisis Group has established a Women’s Global Alliance for Peace to bring together an international network of women philanthropists who share a desire for a safer, fairer and more peaceful world.